What is data science?

 - Visualize complex data sets to support decision making;

 - Use machine learning to make predictions from large, unstructured data sets;

 - Manage data and documentation in a collaborative team environment; and

 - Assess the ethical, legal, and social impacts of the data science process.

 The curriculum combines the expertise of faculty from five schools and colleges: the College of Agriculture, Health, and Natural Resources, the School of Business, the School of Engineering, the College of Liberal Arts & Sciences, and the Neag School of Education.
-The 18-credit core curriculum provides the interdisciplinary foundation from which you can build special strength in one of 12 areas of concentration or in a custom-designed specialization that fits your interest.
+The 21-credit core curriculum provides the interdisciplinary foundation from which you can build strength by taking several electives within a number of specialty areas of study.
 In addition to weaving ethical principles throughout the curriculum, you will participate in a team-based capstone project that not only integrates material from all of your courses but also introduces you to a potential employer.